citp/privacy-policy-historical/a/ar/art/articopia.com.md

-> *The following text is extracted and transformed from the articopia.com privacy policy that was archived on 2012-05-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120505031601id_/http%3A//www.articopia.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the articopia.com privacy policy that was archived on 2012-10-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121022171328id_/http%3A//www.articopia.com/privacy.html) for the most accurate reproduction.*

-# Free Article Directory - Articopia
+# Privacy Policy - Articopia

 **Registration Forms**